JSTOR-Labs/plant-humanities/cinnamon/README.md

 Today, Sri Lanka again ranks high among [the world’s largest exporters of cinnamon](http://www.worldstopexports.com/cinnamon-exporters/).
 But confusion remains: while _Cinnamomum verum_ J.Presl is grown in many countries in the tropical zone, the quality of the end product differs for each region.[^ref28] Moreover, commercial statistics usually bring all market variations under the rubric “cinnamon”, without differentiating between different _Cinnamomum_ species.
 This issue is even more pertinent in the context of medicine.
 Cinnamon has great potential therapeutic applications, but many studies fail to clarify which species of _Cinnamomum_ they focused on, making it difficult to compare the results.[^ref29] The species epithet _verum_ may sound like an obsolete name in a globalized world, where everyone has access to cinnamon and where cinnamon is grown in many tropical areas.
 But it still captures the essence of what cinnamon has always been about: distinguishing between what is true and what is not.
 <param title="cinnamon" eid="Q370239">
 <param ve-image
-	title="Cinnamon production by the top 5 cinnamon-producing countries, 1961-2019."
+	title="Cinnamon production (all species and varieties) by the top 5 cinnamon-producing countries, 1961-2019." url="cinnamon-production-chart.jpeg"
-	url="cinnamon-production-chart.jpeg"
 	attribution="These data were compared on and downloaded from the website of the Food and Agriculture Organization of the United Nations (FAO), [http://www.fao.org/faostat/en/#compare](http://www.fao.org/faostat/en/#compare), accessed: 02/18/2021.">
 {#paragraph19}